"Whose end is destruction, whose God is their belly, and whose glory is in their shame, who mind earthly things."

 - They fulfill the parable of the fruitless tree in the vineyard that needed to be cut down (Luke 13:6-9).

-- Contrary to the horrible indictment of some in II Peter 1:9, we cannot and must forget God's mercy.
+- Contrary to the just indictment of some in II Peter 1:9, we cannot and must not forget God's mercy.

 - It should make a great change in our lives to form us new in all things to public view (II Cor 5:17).